frumioj/frumioj.github.io/docs/_posts/2022-03-02-code-contributions.markdown

 _Programming languages:_ **go-lang, C**

-12. Cosmos SDK/Keystone (https://github.com/cosmos/cosmos-sdk/pull/9738, https://github.com/frumioj/crypto11, https://github.com/capnproto/go-capnproto2/pull/204 and https://github.com/frumioj/keystone for some recent contributions)
+12. Cosmos SDK/Keystone [low-s normalization](https://github.com/cosmos/cosmos-sdk/pull/9738), [Adding secp256k1 to pkcs11 lib](https://github.com/frumioj/crypto11), [example usage of capnproto](https://github.com/capnproto/go-capnproto2/pull/204) and [Keystone key-management for Cosmos](https://github.com/frumioj/keystone) for some recent contributions)

 Implementing a distributed key management system for the Cosmos SDK - an SDK used in the creation of a number of blockchain-based systems, utilizing HSMs.